 2015 Technical Program

 The following is the oral technical program for the 2015 UMSRS.
-Our oral abstract guide can be accessed HERE.
+View the oral abstract guide (PDF).
 We will upload presentations to the website as they are approved for posting.

 Sunday, February 8th, 2015